-The Madrid Forum agreed4 that CAM should be one of the priority areas for pilot work at regional level and early implementation of the Framework Guideline and Network Code.
+The Madrid Forum agreed5 that CAM should be one of the priority areas for pilot work at regional level and early implementation of the Framework Guideline and Network Code.
 In the 21st Madrid Forum, it was agreed that an initial implementation roadmap will be developed by TSOs, lead regulators and relevant NRAs, based on pilot projects for capacity allocation and as a second step regional allocation and booking platforms.

-Capacity allocation is also the area where the development process of Framework Guidelines and Network Codes is most advanced.
+Capacity allocation is also the area where the process for the development of Framework Guidelines and Network Codes started.
 ACER published its Framework Guideline on 3 August 2011, and based on it ENTSOG presented its final (revised) Network Code - after issuance of ACER's Reasoned Opinion on the draft NC - on 17 September 2012.
+During the first two quarters of 2013, the Network Code entered into the Comitology process and after two Comitology meetings it has been adopted on 15 April.
+It is expected to be published in the EU Official Journal during the third quarter of this year.